 12. How many treatments are required?

 Generally, significant changes are achieved after the initial procedure.
-Dr. Lopez often suggests an enhancement procedure approximately 6 months after the initial procedure to achieve optimal results.
+Dr. Lopez and Dr. Perro often suggest an enhancement procedure approximately 6 months after the initial procedure to achieve optimal results.

 You should avoid the following for at least 24 hours after your treatment:

 Exposure to any of the above may cause temporary redness, swelling, and/or itching at the injection sites.
 If you have swelling at the injection site, you can apply an ice pack for a brief period.

 Radiesse is made of unique calcium-based microspheres that are suspended in a natural gel that is injected into the skin through a simple, safe and minimally invasive procedure.
 It is FDA approved to safely correct wrinkles and folds around the nose and mouth, including the nasolabial folds.
 Radiesse is able to give an immediate correction in a treatment that can be performed over your lunch hour.
 The results are longer lasting as it stimulates your skin to produce new collagen.
 A great advantage of Radiesse over collagen is that no allergy testing is required prior to your treatment.
 It is Dr. Lopez and Dr. Perro’s experience that Radiesse last around 14 months.
 Hundreds of thousands of patients have experienced Radiesse.
 Through years of clinical studies and independent research, Radiesse has proven to be safe and effective.

 View before & after photos of actual patients

 Call today: 210-495-5771

 » Stone Oak - Sonterra

 » Stone Oak - Inside the Strand Salon